gin113/test/README.md

 ## Recruiting

-Once you have unlocked and built barracks(Level 3 HQ) you get access to your first unit the spear fighter.
+Once you have unlocked and built barracks(Level 3 HQ requirement) you get access to your first unit the spear fighter.
 You can recruit units by typing <code>!recruit unitname amount</code>.
 Keep in mind each unit has a value for attack and defense.
 You can find out more about units with the command <code>!units</code>.

 <img width="400" src="https://i.imgur.com/ux3wfJ1.png">